will62794/will62794.github.io/_drafts/2026-08-19-txn-permissiveness-checking.md

 ## Workload Dependence

-This doesn't quite tell us the whole picture, though, since permissiveness is a nice metric in some cases but in other cases, for example, when algorithms are not strictly subsets of each other, it is harder to get a sense of how the permissiveness metric is effectively "distributed across behaviors".
+This doesn't quite tell us the whole picture, though, since permissiveness is a nice metric in some ways but, for example, when algorithms are not strictly subsets of each other, it is harder to get a sense of how the permissiveness metric is effectively "distributed across behaviors".
 That is, more practically, we may often care about the *workload-dependent* permissiveness properties of these algorithms.
 <!-- So, we can also examine workload-specific permissiveness i.e. permissiveness under certain assumptions on the operations that occur in transactions.  -->

-One concrete version of this is to consider measuring across different read/write ratios, as we might do typically in a microbenchmarking evaluation.
-Even though our formal model is quite abstract, we can consider doing this by looking at two different read/write ratios by having each transaction skew 1/3 of its operations to reads or 1/3 of its operations to writes.
-This gives us two curves to examine and see how the permissiveness dynamics differ under the assumption of skewed read/write workloads.
+One concrete version of this is to consider measuring across permissiveness different read/write ratios, as we might do in a typical microbenchmarking setup.
+Even though our formal model is quite abstract, we can try doing this by looking at two different read/write ratios by having each transaction skew 1/3 of its operations to reads or 1/3 of its operations to writes.
+This gives us curves to examine and see how the permissiveness dynamics differ under the assumption of skewed read/write workloads.

 <div style="text-align: center;">
   <img width="600px" src="/assets/permissiveness_by_workload.png" alt="Pareto frontier diagram" />